-There are no age restrictions on sailing and children can enjoy sailing from early in life.
-In many ways it is akin to camping.
+There are no age restrictions on sailing and children can enjoy sailing holidays from early in life.
+In many ways, sailing is akin to camping, but it has the scope to be much more luxurious!
 Kids just love to be outdoors and will be in their element surrounded by natures playground.
 They will sleep like babies at night because they’ve been in the fresh sea air and active all day!

 Safety nets can be put on the edges of the boat.
 This allows toddlers and smaller children to move around with more confidence.
 It is the responsibility of the accompanying adult guests to monitor young children.
-That said, skippers are safety and first aid trained if needed.
+That said, if you have one of our skippers with you, they are safety and first aid trained if needed.

 The safest cabins are situated in the front of the boat so try to allocate these to the children.
 While sailing, be sure to find a safe play area.
-The cockpit tends to be a relatively sheltered position; on a catamaran there are more suitable places than on a yacht.
-Catamaran also have more shaded areas, which is important for delicate infant skin.
+The cockpit tends to be a relatively sheltered position; on a catamaran, there are more suitable places than on a yacht.
+Catamarans also have more shaded areas, which is important for delicate infant skin.

-Make sure to provision plenty of kid-friendly drinks to keep them hydrated during the sailing week as well as tasty snacks.
-The fresh air and constant swimming is guaranteed to raise the appetite!
+Make sure to provision with plenty of kid-friendly drinks to keep them hydrated during the sailing week as well as tasty snacks.
+The fresh air and constant swimming are guaranteed to raise the appetite!

 You should also read these:

 Why tipping your yacht crew is important In short, tipping your crew is important because they work really hard and deserve it.
 But perhaps you want a bit more of an informed discussion... [...]